-Don't smoke or allow others to smoke around you.
+- Don't smoke or allow others to smoke around you.
 For more information, see the topic Quitting Smoking.

-Limit alcohol to 2 drinks a day for men and 1 drink a day for women.
+- Limit alcohol to 2 drinks a day for men and 1 drink a day for women.

-Stay at a healthy weight.
+- Stay at a healthy weight.
 Being overweight makes it more likely you will develop high blood pressure, heart problems, and diabetes.
 These conditions make a stroke more likely.

-Eat heart-healthy foods.
-These include fruits, vegetables, high-fiber foods, and foods that are low in sodium, saturated fat, trans fat, and cholesterol.
+- Eat heart-healthy foods.
+These include fruits, vegetables, high-fiber foods, and foods that are low in sodium, saturated fat, and trans fat.
 Eat fish at least 2 times each week.
 Oily fish, which contain omega-3 fatty acids, are best.
 These fish include salmon, mackerel, lake trout, herring, and sardines.

 Medicines for Stroke Prevention